JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 technologies: [sphinx]
 topics: []
 author: pwe
-subtitle: Make a project and virtual environment with dependencies, then make a simple Sphinx site.
+subtitle: Make a project and virtual environment with dependencies, then make a simple Sphinx website.
 thumbnail: ../python-logo.png
 ---

 Sphinx can be added to an existing Python application or library to provide documentation.
 But it can also be used as the project itself -- for example, a website.
 In this tutorial step we start a new *website* as a new Python project, using Sphinx.

+# Scenario

+This tutorial will simulate building the website for a fictional company named "Schlockchain".
+The company has -- obviously -- a lot of marketing it wants to do.
+It also has some code with -- obviously -- patents that it wants to show.
+The venture capitalists want a website, the founders aren't really technical, so they want to use Markdown.

 # New Project